tv2/casparcg-cliptool/README.md

 ### Packaging

-To create a packaged executable of Cliptool and Cliptool Gateway, ready for release, run the following commands from the root of your cloned repository.
+To create a packaged executable of Cliptool and Cliptool Gateway, ready for release, run the following commands from the root of the cloned repository.

 ```
 yarn build